mail2thota/ansible_provision/ansible/README.md

 default:
     repo_site: hosted repo site address
-    dns_enabled: yes or no to update
+    dns_enabled: yes or no to update /etc/hosts file if dns server is not available

 ambari:
     hosts: